 The integration of embedded stressors has become extremely complex for FinFET technology, but remains essential for achieving transistor performance goals.
 The details of the processes before the epitaxy, including any erosion or etching of the silicon fin, have a large impact on the final structure.
 The real value of virtual fabrication with SEMulator3D becomes apparent after the integrated process flow has been calibrated.
 The results of a virtual experiment, performed by varying behavioral parameters in the process flow, are shown below.

 The results demonstrate a strong structural dependence on the processes before the actual epitaxy.
 The cross sectional area of the final SiGe stressor is dominated by the amount of fin erosion by etching prior to epitaxy.
 Differences of 2nm in the erosion act to nearly double the stressor cross-sectional area, and could result in a critical performance impact.
-This study covered a full-factorial, 243-way experiment and required six hours of computation running on a four-core PC.
+This study covered a full-factorial, 243-way experiment and can be completed within a few hours computation time.
 A similar study in the fab would have taken hundreds of fully integrated wafers and months of process and characterization time.

-The virtual experiment on the source/drain embedded epitaxy process module demonstrates that SEMulator3D is predictive tool for process integration that can replace costly and time-consuming cycles of silicon learning during the integration and yield-ramp phases of FinFET FEoL technology development.
-For a more detailed explanation of this example and further examples of the predictive value of SEMulator3D, request a copy of the white paper FinFET Front End of Line Process Development.
+This virtual experiment on a source/drain embedded epitaxy process highlights how SEMulator3D can be used as a predictive tool for process integration.
+SEMulator3D can replace costly and time-consuming cycles of silicon learning during the integration and yield-ramp phases of FinFET FEOL technology development.

 Wood, O; Sematech website (www.sematech.org)